mhorpheus/test/DFIR-Triage-Scoping.md

 Depending on the Client answer, potential next steps are:
 1. Engaged - start Spin up process.
 2. Do not engage - upload evidence with Client decision to do not engage to Notes section in Resilient ticket and close ticket with "Not Engaged" resolution.
-If there is no response for XXX hours, then send a follow up mail or make a call.
-TO BE DISCUSSED.
+If there is no response for 24 hours, then send a follow up mail or make a call.

 ## Claiming
-X-Foce IR service is build in such a way, that anyone can request assistance, mainly by calling Hotline.
+X-Force IR service is build in such a way, that anyone can request assistance, mainly by calling Hotline.
 Triage is offered free of charge irrespective of having subscription or not.
 It is not possible to provide claiming for all Triage participants.
 Only Triage Call Lead should claim 1 hour "not against subscription" in this Engagement ticket.

 ## Ad-hoc Assistance Request
-IMPORTANT: If section name (link) is changed, update Hotline pages as it links here!
-Just a draft copy paste from Neil Jones, EMEA:
-Adhoc requests that come in from the team or clients.
-- Request for hours and description comes in via Email or Slack into the Ops Manager.
-- Ops Manager works with Relevant Digital seller and at times IR team member to pull together pricing, order, SOW, contract and DOU.
-- Digital seller to send paperwork directly to client or country seller who will send to client or work with GTS/GBS on the DOU who will in turn work with the end client.
-- Ops Manager to chase country seller or GBS/GTS contact regarding order/contract signature.
-- Once signed the Ops manager work with the digital seller to collect information for updating resilient.
-- Ops manager responsible for updating resilient.
-- Ops manager to verify apttus order once booked(ie check TCV, etc)
+To process commercials of the Ad-hoc IR request, as a temporary solution, reach out to designated ops manager from your geography:
+* APAC: Amanda Nelson (anelson@au1.ibm.com), backup: Stephen Burmester (sburmester@au1.ibm.com)
+* EMEA: NEil Jones (NEILJONE@uk.ibm.com), backup: Adam Harrison (Adam.MJ.Harrison@ibm.com)
+* NA: Phil Harrold (rpharrol@us.ibm.com), backup: Kurt Rohrbacher (Kurt.Rohrbacher@ibm.com)

 # OLD DOCUMENT